 Get the Addi Knitting Machine

-The time required to make money from knitting depends on your product range, skill level, and business goals.
+The time required to make money from knitting varies.
+There are lots of variables including your product range, skill level, sales and marketing strategy, work ethic, and business goals.

 If you're an experience knitter, you probably know how long it takes you to make knitted items.
-Those who are just starting out may require more time that what is listed below.
+Those who are just starting out may require more time than what is listed below.

 Here’s a rough estimate of the time needed for specific products: